surajcm/darkhold/README.md

 # Darkhold

 An online portal, which has provision to create and host quiz, inspired by `kahoot`.
+Additional feature is the provision of remote users to participate in the quiz.